turingschool/backend-curriculum-site/module1/lessons/methods_and_return_values.md

 converter.convert_to_celsius(32)
 ```

+You can think of an argument as a variable that is created right at the start of the method.

 ## Defining Return Values

 We want this method to output, or **Return** the Celsius temperature.
 How does Ruby know what value to return?